nystudio107/disqus/README.md

 First, make sure you have [set up a Disqus account](https://disqus.com/websites/).

 Next in the Craft Admin CP, go to Settings->Plugins->Disqus and enter the Short Name for your Disqus site.
 This is the only required setting for the Disqus plugin.
+All settings are also configurable via [config file](https://craftcms.com/docs/plugins/plugin-settings#config-file) located in your project `craft/config/disqus.php`.
+Available settings and defaults are in `config.php`.

 ### Single Sign On (SSO)